xNickyDev/Ocavy/guides/arguments.md

 # Arguments

 ## Bracket Types

-The bracket around an argument tells you if the argument is required (must be included) or optional (can be included, but not required).
-There are three bracket types we use for Ocavy:
+The bracket around an argument indicates whether the argument is required (must be included) or optional (can be included, but not required).
+There are three types of brackets that we use for Ocavy:

 * `<>` - This argument is required, it **must** be included.
 * `{}` - This argument is optional, it **can** be included but not required.